mikelove/alpine/README.md

 ## alpine has moved to Bioconductor (8/18/2016)

 Furthermore, the version here is already out-of-date.
-The version at Bioconductor includes a much simplified interface.
+The version at Bioconductor has a simplified interface.

 I will still use the GitHub Issues tracker for new feature ideas & TODOs, but the new website for alpine is: